 “If there is budget flexibility and a goal to drive as many conversions as possible, we like to recommend starting with this bidding strategy.”

 The Maximize Conversions strategy leverages historical campaign performance and audience signals to adjust bid amounts for the highest number of conversions possible with your given budget.
-You can also tweak this strategy to optimize for as many conversions as possible with a target cost per action (CPA).

 Otherwise, the Smart Bidding algorithm will work with your ad budget.